wajihafatimaofficial/HMS-Project/README.md

 ====================

 1- Warnings before cancellations.
-2- Checking possibility before reservation cancelation.
+2- Checking possibility before reservation cancellation.
-3- Rent prices calculation on basis of stay period and type of room.
+3- Automatic checkin period calculation with checkin and checkout date.
-4- Automatic checkin period calculation with checkin and checkout date.
+4- Rent prices calculation on basis of stay period and type of room.